middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/g-student-health-policies.md

 *   Source of information for public health officials charged with protecting the health of this state and the nation (only under very restricted circumstances);
 *   Tool with which we can assess and continually work to improve the care we render and the outcomes we achieve.

 You are entitled to access your health records or request that we prepare a summary for you.
-Your records are accessible to you through the student health portal and you may request printed records or summaries by emailing chw@middlebury.edu.
+Your records are accessible to you at all times through the student health portal and you may request printed records or summaries by emailing [chw@middlebury.edu](mailto:chw@middlebury.edu).
+To release your records to a third-party healthcare provider or designee of your choosing, you must complete an Authorization for the Release of Personal Health Information available on the [Center for Health and Wellness’s Forms website](https://www.middlebury.edu/center-health-wellness/forms) and bring it to a Center office in person, email it to [chw@middlebury.edu](mailto:chw@middlebury.edu), or upload it to your student health portal.
 Center for Health and Wellness staff are available to review your records with you at any time.

 ##### **i.
 Confidentiality**